 - Board together.
 When one person is paying for several passengers, board together

 - Have a valid ticket.
-Traveling without a valid ticket can cost you plenty
+Traveling without a valid ticket is embarrassing and can cost you plenty

 - Think safety.
 Do not walk in the bus while it is motion